Food convoy heads to Ethiopia's Tigray, 1st since December - NewsBreak

 Food convoy heads to Ethiopia's Tigray, 1st since December

-A convoy of trucks carrying food aid entered territory controlled by fighters loyal to the fugitive leaders of Ethiopia ’s Tigray region on Friday, the first humanitarian convoy to do so since Dec.
+ADDIS ABABA, Ethiopia — (AP) — A convoy of trucks carrying food aid entered territory controlled by fighters loyal to the fugitive leaders of Ethiopia’s Tigray region on Friday, the first humanitarian convoy to do so since Dec.
 14, the U.N.
 World Food Program said.

 The arrival of the trucks came eight days after Ethiopia’s federal government declared an immediate humanitarian truce.
 The U.N. estimates that 90% of Tigray’s 6 million people are in urgent need of humanitarian assistance.
 It says 100 trucks must enter every day to feed people there.